magnesj/ResInsight/docs/PltPlot.md

   - **Min** -- Set depth axis minimum value
   - **Max** -- Set depth axis maximum value

 ### Plot
 The PLT plot displays groups of curves.
 A group consists of the components oil, gas and water.
-The curves within a group are stacked.
+The curves within a group are stacked, the biggest component first.